Make the jam at least one day (or up to 10 days) before making the Crostata. In

 is golden brown.
 Remove from oven and place on a wire rack to cool.

-powdered sugar.
+Sprinkle with chopped nuts, if desired.
 Serve plain or with softly whipped cream or vanilla ice cream.

-Makes one - 8 inch
+Makes about 6 - 8 servings.